interacto/angular-session/experiment.md

 **Question 2** Adapt your code to be able to undo/redo the moves.
 Commit locally your code to keep the changes in this history with the message `3 q2` (do not forget to add new files to git, if you created new files).

+**Feedback**
+From 1 to 10 (10 being the most difficult), give the difficulty of each question:
+ - Q1:
+ - Q2:

+## Feedback

+You can write here your feelings, some feedback about the exercises and the framework you used: